Trivivium/devops-2k20/report/REPORT.md

 used to test functionality as implemented in web application (e.g., creating a user, adding a message, etc.).

-The unit tests are focused around the service classes, which implements the business logic related to the functionality of the system.
+The unit tests are focused around the service classes, which implement the business logic related to the functionality of the system.
 These tests aims to check the "happy-path" where the function succeeds as well as the expected error paths (i.e., adding a message to an unknown user).
 The tests are executed using